 “Perhaps, Eb.
 I still don’t like it.

 “The Dark Rider took your daughter?”
 Valeria paced up and down in front of the chief songstress, who was sitting in one of the courtyard fountains.
 The clan had fled to the Storm Palace after the Rider had galloped away.
-Now they were resident in the moat. and she’d sent her own healers to assist the injured.
+Now they were residents in the moat and she’d sent her own healers to assist the injured.
 “You must be very worried about her, Songstress Sirin.”

 “Traitor?
 From what you’ve told me she saved your clan.
 I just hope for your sake the Core considers what happened enough chastisement.
 There’s a thin line between loyalty and suicidal stupidity, Sirin, and you crossed it when you attacked the Ice Warrior.”